Get Ready for Rose Breasted Grosbeaks

-Learn what male, female and juvenile rose-breasted grosbeaks look like, what their song sounds like, what they eat and about their nests and eggs.
+Learn what a male, female and juvenile rose breasted grosbeak looks like, what their song sounds like, what they eat and how to attract them.

 Juvenile Rose-Breasted Grosbeak

 Immature birds are brown and heavily streaked.
 Young males look like a blend of a female and male with a white eyebrow and a less visible chest patch.
 Within two weeks, the chicks leave the nest.

 Bird songs provided by the Cornell Lab of Ornithology.